subsquid/docs/docs/develop-a-squid/squid-processor/configuration.md

 ## Block data

-By default, the processor fetches the block data only for all blocks which contain log items it was subscribed to.
+By default, the processor fetches the block data only for all blocks that contain log items it was subscribed to.
 It is possible to force the processor to fetch the header data for all the blocks within a given range with the `includeAllBlocks(range?: Range)` option.

 **Example**
 ```ts